-This departmental promotional examination is being given to fill one vacancy in Information Systems Unit of Public Health Services (a division of the Health Care Services Agency), and to establish an eligible list which may be used to fill future vacancies.
+This examination is being given to fill one vacancy in the San Joaquin Health Centers and to establish an eligible list to fill future vacancies.
 Resumes will not be accepted in lieu of an application.
 A completed application must be postmarked or received online by the final filing deadline.

 NOTE: All correspondences relating to this recruitment will be delivered via e-mail.
 The e-mail account used will be the one provided on your employment application during time of submittal.
 Please be sure to check your e-mail often for updates.
 If you do not have an e-mail account on file, Human Resources will send you correspondences via US Mail.

 Becomes familiar with personal computer software currently used within a department in order to train users and assist staff with data management; learns how to efficiently utilize software in order to address specific data management needs or problems; learns new program capabilities and how to utilize new software.